elmomoilanen/Hashmap/README.md

 # Hashmap #

 Library implementing the hash map data structure with open addressing, robin hood hashing more presicely, as a collision resolution strategy.
-Uses C-style strings as keys that are internally mapped to the data via SipHash-2-4 hashing function, see e.g. the reference C implementation [SipHash](https://github.com/veorq/SipHash) for more information.
+Library uses strings as keys that are internally mapped to the data via SipHash-2-4 hashing function, see e.g. the reference C implementation [SipHash](https://github.com/veorq/SipHash) for more information of this hashing.
 Size of the keys is restricted to 19 bytes, the 20th byte being reserved internally for the null character.
 Reason for this choice is that the library is mainly designed for small scale needs and long keys would seem redundant with respect to this purpose.
-Underlying memory layout for the hashmap can also be tighter when allowing keys sizes only up to a specific boundary.
-This memory layout is formed by slots that each have four first bytes for meta data, following 20 bytes for the key and the next x bytes for the data.
+Underlying memory layout for the hashmap can also be tighter when allowing key sizes only up to a specific boundary.
+This memory layout is formed by slots that each have four first bytes reserved for meta data, following 20 bytes reserved for the key and the next x bytes for one data item which size must be known when initialising the hashmap in the first place.
 Slot count (i.e., capacity of the hash map) can be set at the beginning or left to be configured internally by the library.
-Notice that this library is not thread-safe and thus should not be used with multi-threaded code.
+Notice that there are some other size restrictions but these are checked when needed and they shouldn't restrict too much if any the user experience, see the *usage* below for more information.
+Notice also that this library is not thread-safe and thus shouldn't be used with multi-threaded code.

-Precise memory layout for one slot: meta data (4 bytes; 1 bit to mark whether slot is reserved, 11 bits for probe sequence length and 20 bits for truncated hash value) | key (20 bytes) | data (x byte).
+Precise memory layout for one slot: meta data (4 bytes; 1 bit to mark whether the slot is reserved, 11 bits for probe sequence length and 20 bits for truncated hash value) | key (20 bytes) | data (x byte).
 Meta data is implemented as a normal unsigned int data type and specific bits inside it are modified by bitwise operations.

 ## Build ##